PrestaShop/docs/src/content/1.7/modules/creation/module-translation/classic-system.md

 }
 ```

 If you really need to, you can also retrieve a new instance of your module using `Module::getInstanceByName('mymodulename')`.
+This should be avoided though, as it's not a good practice.

-## Translating templates
+### Templates

-Wordings in .tpl files can be translated using the `{l}` function call, which Smarty will replace by the translation in the current language.
+Wordings in Smarty .tpl files can be translated using the `{l}` function call, which Smarty will replace by the translation in the current language.

 This function accepts three parameters: